-Sr. No. On completing the course, students will be able to CO1 Learn about structure and working of different reference electrodes and working electrodes CO2 Develop study skills of potentiometric method of analysis of various analytes CO3 Learn about various thermal methods of analysis like DTA, TG, DSC and their applications CO4 Understand solids and point defects in solids CO5 Understand coulometric methods of analysis and current-voltage relation and coulometric titrations.
+S. No. On completing the course, CO1 To learn about structure and working of different reference electrodes and working electrodes CO2 To develop complete study skills of potentiometric method of analysis of various analytes CO3 To learn about various thermal methods of analysis like DTA, TG, DSC and their applications CO4 To understand solids and point defects in solids CO5 To understand coulometric methods of analysis and current-voltage relation and coulometric titrations.